-Code Competency Title ICTICT309 Create ICT user documentation ICTICT312 Use advanced features of applications ICTPRG435 Write scripts for software applications
+Code Competency Title ICTICT312 Use advanced features of applications ICTPRG435 Write scripts for software applications ICTICT312 Use advanced features of applications

 All units of competency are optional for students undertaking an M course.

 It is essential to access training.gov.au for detailed up to date information relating to the above competencies.